shama/voxel-virus/README.md

 Use [browserify](http://browserify.org) to `require('voxel-virus')`.

 ## release history
+* 0.2.0 - infect doesnt default to the block you're looking at
 * 0.1.1 - update for voxel-engine@0.16.3. infect doesnt ignore air voxels.
 * 0.1.0 - initial release